dotnet/AspNetCore.Docs/aspnetcore/mvc/advanced/custom-model-binding.md

 The default model binders support most of the common .NET Core data types and should meet most developers' needs.
 They expect to bind text-based input from the request directly to model types.
 You might need to transform the input prior to binding it.
 For example, when you have a key that can be used to look up model data.
 You can use a custom model binder to fetch data based on the key.

-## Model binding review
+## Model binding simple and complex types

 Model binding uses specific definitions for the types it operates on.
-A *simple type* is converted from a single string in the input.
+A *simple type* is converted from a single string from a <xref:System.ComponentModel.TypeConverter> or a `TryParse` method.
 A *complex type* is converted from multiple input values.
-The framework determines the difference based on the existence of a `TypeConverter`.
-We recommend you create a type converter if you have a simple `string` -> `SomeType` mapping that doesn't require external resources.
+The framework determines the difference based on the existence of a `TypeConverter` or `TryParse`.
+We recommend you create a type converter if you have a `string` to `SomeType` mapping that doesn't require external resources.

 Before creating your own custom model binder, it's worth reviewing how existing model binders are implemented.
 Consider the <xref:Microsoft.AspNetCore.Mvc.ModelBinding.Binders.ByteArrayModelBinder> which can be used to convert base64-encoded strings into byte arrays.
 The byte arrays are often stored as files or database BLOB fields.